Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Start by ensuring your hands are clean and dry to prevent dirt or oils from transferring onto the decal.

-- Slowly pull back the backing at a 45-degree angle, which helps avoid tearing or stretching the sticker.
+- Slowly pull back the backing at a 45-degree angle, which helps avoid tearing or stretching the car sticker.

 - If the decal starts to lift with the backing, gently press it back down and try peeling from another angle.

-- Once you remove all the backing, position the decal on your vehicle’s surface as desired, using a tape measure for accurate placement.
+- Once you remove all the backing, position the decal on your vehicle’s surface as desired, using a measure tape for accurate placement.

 - Use a squeegee to smooth out the decal and ensure no air bubbles.
 Press firmly but gently from the centre outwards.